• FREE Delivery Mainland UK Exclusions Apply*

 1. Bluetti AC500 plus B300S Home Battery Backup

-The Bluetti AC500 plus B300S Home Battery Backup is a fantastic option for those looking for a clean, quiet, and efficient energy solution if you have a power outage in your home or business.
+The Bluetti AC500 plus B300S Home Battery Backup is a fantastic option for those looking for a clean, quiet, and efficient energy solution during a power outage at home or in a business.

-Whenever the grid goes down, the AC500 system can automatically become your home energy source to keep all your essential loads running without interruption.
+Whenever the grid goes down, the AC500 system can automatically become your home’s energy source, keeping all your essential loads running without interruption.

 It also features an advanced Battery Management System (BMS) and LiFePO4 battery to ensure higher security during operation, longer life cycles, and optimal performance.